bihealth/bih-cluster/bih-cluster/docs/ondemand/interactive.md

 # OnDemand: Interactive Sessions

-TODO: update/adjust/make read flow better

-The interactive session list is the most interesting one so we will explain it in a bit more detail.
+Interactive sessions allow you to start and manage selected apps.
+Depending on the app they run as servers or GUIs.
+Selecting `My Interactive Sessions` in the top menu will direct you to the overview of currently running sessions.
+The left-hand panel provides a short cut to start a new session of one of the provided apps.

 ![](figures/ondemand-my-sessions.png){: style="width:90%;" .center}

 Each running interactive session is listed.
+Each card corresponds to one session.
+The title of each card provides the name, allocated resources and the current status.
-For each, the following links are available:
+Furthermore, detailed information and links are available:

-- **Host** - click on the host name to open a shell to the given cluster node
+- **Host**: Provides the name of the node the session is running on.
+Click on the host name to open a shell to the given cluster node.
+- **Time remaining**: Time until session till terminate.
-- **Session ID** - open the session directory (also see below).
+- **Session ID**: Click to open the session directory in the interactive file browser (see below).
-- **Connect to** button - this will open the app in your browser (opens a new tab).
+- **Connect to**: This will open the app in your browser (opens a new tab).
+- **Delete**: Terminate the session.

 !!! important "Don't hit reload in your apps"